Painted Flagstone Floors: A DIY Tutorial

 Please, please read the instructions on any varnish you choose.
 And always use ventilation.
 If you are doing a whole floor, you might want to ask friends and neighbors to NOT visit until the varnish is cured.

 Our floor literally sucked up the first coat of varnish.
 So don't be surprised if this happens to you too.
-However the next coat adhered beautifully, and creates just enough shine, without looking plastic.
+However, the next coat adhered beautifully and created just enough shine without looking plastic.

 Now that you have a fabulous stone floor, why not dress it up with some live houseplants and maybe some wooden accent pieces?